rrooggiieerr/xyscreens.py/README.md

 ## Introduction

-This python library lets you control XY Screens projector screens and lifts over the RS-485 interface.
+This python library lets you control XY Screens and See Max projector screens and lifts over the serial and RS-485 interface.

+This python library was first implemented for XY Screens.
+After I was informed that the See Max devices use a very similar protocol support for these devices has been added.

-XY Screens is an OEM manufacturer of projector screens and lifts, their devices are sold around the world under various brand names.
+[XY Screens](https://www.xyscreen.com/) and See Max are OEM manufacturers of projector screens and lifts, their devices are sold around the world under various brand names.

 ## Features

 - Position control, move the screen/lift to any position along the way
+- Program device address on devices that support this
+- Use multiple devices on the same RS-485 interface
 - Synchronous and asynchronous methods
 - Uses Callbacks for asynchronous methods

 ### About position control

-The XY Screens projector screens and lifts do not provide any positional feedback.
+The XY Screens and See Max projector screens and lifts do not provide any positional feedback.
 The state of the screen is thus always an assumed one.
 The screen position is calculated based on the time the cover has moved and the configured up and down durations.
 This results in a potentioal error margin.
 Every time the screen reaches it maximum up or down position the position and thus any potential error is reset accordingly.
-If the screen is controlled outside of Home Assistant, for instance with the remote control, the screen position and state will no longer represent the actual state.
+If the screen is controlled outside the library, for instance with the remote control, the screen position and state will no longer represent the actual state.

 ## Hardware